 Why Bitcoin Mining Stocks Are Trading Higher Today

-Shares of several bitcoin mining stocks such as Marathon Digital Holdings, Inc. (NASDAQ: MARA), Riot Blockchain, Inc. (NASDAQ: RIOT) and Canaan Inc. (NASDAQ: CAN) are trading higher amid a bounce-back increase in the price of Bitcoin.
+Shares of several companies with cryptocurrency exposure are trading higher amid a continued rebound in the price of Bitcoin following recent weakness.

-Canaan is the manufacturer of digital blockchain computing equipment.
-The stock is trading approximately 2% higher at $8.70 per share.
-The stock has a 52-week high of 39.10 and a 52-week low of $1.76.
+SOS Limited (NYSE: SOS) provides data mining and analysis services to corporate and individual members in the People's Republic of China.
+The stock was trading 13.5% higher at $3.70.
+The stock has a 52-week high of $15.88 and a 52-week low of $1.21.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.